-- 3.4.
+3.4.
 A public communication programme is an arrangement made at the preparedness stage for organizing public communication during a nuclear or radiological emergency.
-It should specify (a) the principal objectives of and approach to communication in a public communication strategy; (b) a public communication plan; and (c) the necessary infrastructure and resources; all on the basis of (d) a specified budget. - 3.5.
-Requirement 2 of GSR Part 7 [2] (para.
-4.7) requires that "The government shall ensure that all roles and responsibilities for preparedness and response for a nuclear or radiological emergency are clearly allocated in advance among operating organizations, the regulatory body and response organizations." - 3.6.
-The public communication programme should be prepared in advance in accordance with this allocation of roles and responsibilities and in coordination with all responsible operating organizations, the regulatory body and response organizations within an unified command and control system (see para.
-3.30).
-The public communication programme should be evaluated and updated at regular intervals. - 3.7.
-Any transfer of responsibilities for public communication in the transition phase should be considered at the preparedness stage and should be included in the public communication programme. - 3.8.
-The public communication programme, including the necessary resources, should be approved by response organizations.
-Appropriate human resources and financial resources should be allocated on a continuing basis for ensuring preparedness and for maintaining a high level of readiness for an emergency response. - 3.9.
-The public communication programme should identify at the preparedness stage all practical arrangements and logistics necessary for a public communication strategy and a public communication plan.
-These arrangements will support public communication during the response to a nuclear or radiological emergency.
+It should specify (a) the principal objectives of and approach to communication in a public communication strategy; (b) a public communication plan; and (c) the necessary infrastructure and resources; all on the basis of (d) a specified budget.

+3.5.
+Requirement 2 of GSR Part 7 [2][2] (para.
+4.7) requires that "The government shall ensure that all roles and responsibilities for preparedness and response for a nuclear or radiological emergency are clearly allocated in advance among operating organizations, the regulatory body and response organizations."

+3.6.
+The public communication programme should be prepared in advance in accordance with this allocation of roles and responsibilities and in coordination with all responsible operating organizations, the regulatory body and response organizations within $a{\rm P}$ unified command and control system (see para.
+3.313.30).
+The public communication programme should be evaluated and updated at regular intervals.